Contrast-Security-OSS/docs/content/admin/manage_orgs/ManageAccessGroups.md

 Guest users can’t be managed by an Organization Admin.
 They have the organization role and the application access provided to them by the system-created organization group.
 An Organization Admin can add a guest user to their organization by clicking on the GUEST link.
 Once this has happened, that user can then be edited as well as assigned to any group.
 Deleting a user that was once a guest reverts that user back to a GUEST user, if they still have access to the organization from a system-created group.

-#### Access Collision
+#### Role Collision

-If you place a user into multiple groups that provide different role access to the same application, it creates access collision.
-Contrast handles collisions by the rule of least privileges: the group that provides the most restrictive access applies their access to the applications involved.
+If you place a user into multiple groups that assigns different roles to the same application, it creates role collision.
+Contrast handles collisions by the rule of least privileges: the role that provides the most restrictive access applies.
+The roles, from most to least restrictive: No Access, View, Edit, Rules Admin, Admin.

+> **Example:** If you assigned a user to the default "Admin" group and then assigned that same user to the "Edit" group, the user would have the "Edit" role for all applications since "Edit" is more restrictive than "Admin".

+Contrast also handles role collision by determining the specificity of the role assignment.
+Roles assigned to a specific application override a role assigned to all applications, even if the application specific role is more permissive than the role given to all applications.

+> **Example:** If you assigned a user to the default "View" group, and then assigned them to a custom access group that provides the "Admin" role to App1, the user has the "Admin" role for App1 and the "View" role for the remaining applications.

+If a user is assigned to two custom groups that provide roles to the same application, the rule of least privilege applies.

->**Example:** One group provides Edit level access to App1, another group provides Admin level access to App1, and you place a user in both groups.
-The user’s access for App1 will be Edit because it’s more restrictive than Admin.
+> **Example:** If you assigned a user to a custom group that provides the "Rules Admin" role to App1, and then assigned them to another group that provides the "No Access" role to App1, the user has "No Access" to App1 because "No Access" is more restrictive than "Rules Admin".

 An administrator can see the level of access assigned to a user and which groups provide that access by editing the user and scrolling down to see the user’s organization permissions.
-Hovering over the access indicators provides information regarding the group that provides the existing level of access.
+Hovering over the access indicators provides information about the group that provides the existing level of access.